nicholaswagner/warforthecrown/characters/Baroness Adella Voinum.md

 - Lore Glorian History,
 - Diplomacy,
 - Intimidation
 ### Things she likes
 Loves talking about History and Tradition
 She did not seem to respond well to overhearing any talk against the Count (bartleby).

+Players get a +2 circumstance bonus to influence checks made targeting her while she's drinking

-Current mood towards our party `Indifferent`
+### Current attitude towards our party `Indifferent`